 Strategy #5: Monitor Your Social Media Presence

 Don't just monitor your accounts.
 Keep an eye on industry hashtags and competitor activity too.
-You might spot trends or risks before they hit your doorstep.

 "You'll catch brewing issues and engagement opportunities alike," shares Jeff Romero, CEO of Octiv Digital.